-Grandpa's Knob (aka The Pittsford Ridge).
-These lands are suitable for low impact recreational uses (nature and hiking trails, hunting, snowshoeing, etc) only.
-The Pittsford Ridge has been designated by the ANR as rare and irreplaceable.
-It is a priority of this plan to protect these scenic ridgelines from clearing and development that would result in negative environmental and aesthetic impacts.
-Any type of development in this area is not appropriate.
 According to the Vermont Natural Resources Council, 1,942 acres in Hubbardton are conserved by the State of Vermont and 1,344 acres conserved by non-profit organizations.
 The Nature Conservancy owns 934.5 acres.

-Where and how development is encouraged In the course of planning for Hubbardton's future, it is important that the presence of high quality open space and scenic resources, broad scenic areas and scenic landmarks are recognized and preserved.
+Where and how development is encouraged

+In the course of planning for Hubbardton's future, it is important that the presence of high quality open space and scenic resources, broad scenic areas and scenic landmarks are recognized and preserved.
 The area of intermediate slopes and terraces is a transitional zone between the valley floor and steep slopes.
 Because of this diversity, settlement in these areas will have minimal visual impact if properly sited.
 Settlement shall generally occur in these areas and take advantage of natural terrain and other scenic features.

 The Good Neighbor Policy

 The Town of Hubbardton supports a "good neighbor policy" in relation to the siting of development projects, which includes energy projects.
 A "good neighbor policy" entails first, to the greatest extent possible, using existing topography to shield the project from neighbors and vantage points.
 Then, if the project is still visible to neighbors and vantage points, the "good neighbor policy" would direct the developer to use screening (vegetative or otherwise consistent with the local architecture) to shield the project from neighbors and vantage points.
 An energy development project on a ridgeline in a neighboring town that is not able to shield the project from neighbors and scenic vantage points must be strictly prohibited.

 Land Use and Growth Goals

-- Maintain and protect the quality and character of the historic settlement pattern.
+Maintain and protect the quality and character of the historic settlement pattern.

-- Preserve the town's scenic resources and open space
+Preserve the town's scenic resources and open space.

-- Preserve and promote agricultural land.
+Preserve and promote agricultural land.

-- Encourage commercial activity in the commercial district.
+Encourage commercial activity in the commercial district.

 Land Use and Growth Action Items

-Update zoning
+Update Zoning and Subdivision Regulations

-When: 2017
+When: 2028

-Update subdivision regulations When: 2017